 There was a surplus of CHF 8.71 million in 2016, due to the receipt of the IOC’s television revenue share (wrestling got CHF 15.07 million in 2016).

 UWW shows healthy reserves of CHF 35.34 million on its balance sheet, equal to almost four years of operating expenses, which is quite good.

-There you have it: 28 summer Olympic federations, of which only two – Athletics and Modern Pentathlon – do not show financial statements or summaries somewhere on their Web site.
+There you have it: 28 summer Olympic federations, of which (now) only Athletics does not show financial statements or summaries somewhere on their Web site.
 Part III of our overview of IF finances will analyze the health of the group and provide some rough rankings of the richest and poorest of the governing bodies of international sport.